 Time Zones in Chile

 How to Check Time in Chile

-4. Export and share the result: After selecting the time range, adjust it by dragging the purple block or its left and right handles, then use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when sending a confirmed meeting slot to a distributed team, so colleagues in Santiago, Toronto, Madrid, or Lima all receive the event in their own local time without manual conversion errors.
+4. Export and share the result: After selecting a range, adjust it by dragging the center or resizing with the purple handles, then use the export options: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is helpful when a Santiago-based sales team needs to send a confirmed meeting time to partners abroad so each recipient sees the event in local time without manual conversion.

+Time Zones in Chile